aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 Hardware settings control `VerifyInventory` and `VerifyTransceiversManufacturers` tests.
 Set any `min_*` value to `0` to skip validation for that component.

-!!! tip
-    Include "Not Present" in `transceiver_manufacturers` to allow ports with no transceiver to successfully pass validation.

 ```yaml
 validation_profiles:
   - name: modular_chassis